 Coordinate onboarding

-Onboarding Workloads is typically triggered in response to a desire to reduce or close down data centers or retire capital assets, but may also be in response to merger or acquisition, adoption of a new cloud or on-premises cloud technology, or simply the desire to find the most cost-effective home for an application with a unique usage pattern.
+Onboarding Workloads is typically triggered in response to a desire to reduce or close down data centers or retire capital assets, but may also be in response to merger or acquisition, adoption of a cloud or on-premises virtualization technology, or simply the desire to find the most cost-effective home for an application with a unique usage pattern.

 Systems aren’t onboarded in isolation.
-Other applications, operations systems, and cloud landing zones will be impacted by your new workload.
-Application resources will need to abide by cloud policies including tagging requirements to ensure the workload has the appropriate level of visibility for other work streams such as automation, chargeback, etc. The FinOps team will also need to know estimated usage and forecast models have been created, and determine appropriate rate and usage optimization are planned for and applied.
+Other applications, operations systems, and landing zones will be impacted by your new workload.
+Application resources will need to abide by technology policies including tagging requirements to ensure the workload has the appropriate level of visibility for other work streams such as automation, chargeback, etc. The FinOps team will also need to know estimated usage and forecast models have been created, and determine appropriate rate and usage optimization are planned for and applied.

 Onboarding KPIs will be critical to measuring the success of migrations.
 Migrations, particularly from data centers to cloud, often encounter blockers that may be difficult to overcome.
 Running in parallel in both environments can create a financial and sustainability impact that was unanticipated, and can be costly if it lasts very long.
 Keeping close program management on onboarding is critical and can be an important investment if organizations are migrating at a large scale.
-Depending on your organization’s Cloud Adoption strategy, this could quickly overwhelm the central FinOps team or drive difficult prioritization conversations within the organization.

 Organizations will need to develop a formal onboarding process for workloads that will continuously evolve.
 This onboarding process will start with test or development environments and show how applications can then be moved to staging and production environments.
 Onboarding will happen for a long period of time in most organizations, so driving collaboration is critical.